SKLIIS-AIS/FedMC/README.md

 # FedMC: Class-Wise Dual Knowledge Completion for Federated Learning under Extreme Missing Classes

+This paper has been accepted by ICA3PP 2026, and the link to the original text is https://github.com/dawangLi050/FedMC

 This repository provides the anonymous implementation of FedMC, including the comparison baselines and ablation configurations used in the paper.